HamzahTariq11/mcp-for-beginners/README.md

-# 🚀 MCP Practice Project
+# 🚀 MCP With Langgraph and CrewAI - A Beginners Guide with Examples

 This repository demonstrates how to use MCP tools with both **LangGraph** and **Crew AI**.